mlfpm/deepof/README.md

   <img width="200" height="200" src="https://gitlab.mpcdf.mpg.de/lucasmir/deepof/-/raw/master/Logos/deepOF_logo_w_text.png">
 </div>

-### A suite for postprocessing time-series extracted from videos of freely moving animals using [DeepLabCut](http://www.mousemotorlab.org/deeplabcut)
+### A suite for postprocessing time-series extracted from videos of freely moving rodents using [DeepLabCut](http://www.mousemotorlab.org/deeplabcut)
 #

 You can use this package to either extract pre-defined motifs from the time series (such as time-in-zone, climbing,